 Setting the Routing to Follow roads option (the default setting) causes Furkot to automatically calculate routes on public roads.
 Yet, sometimes, especially when zooming in, it may look like the route is taking shortcuts and missing roads.

 Furkot limits the number of points stored per route.
 The value is carefully calibrated for a route to appear to closely align with roads as long as the zoom level allows you to see stops (or pass-through points) at the ends of the route segment.
 Furkot also devotes more points around stops than it does to the middle of the route.

-In the normal course of planning a trip adding more stops has a side effect of the routes become more detailed and hug the roads more tightly - you shouldn't worry about the impression of routes deviating from roads until your trip is fully planned.
+In the normal course of planning a trip adding more stops has the effect of routes becoming more detailed and hugging mapped roads more tightly - because of that you don't need to worry about the impression of routes deviating from roads until your trip is fully planned.

 Troubleshoot the problem